dipy/workshop.dipy.org/index.rst

 Contact us for more information by sending an email at dipy@python.org

-or joining our interactive chatroom at https://gitter.im/dipy/dipy
+or joining our forum at https://github.com/dipy/dipy/discussions